thedigitalkern/jamdocs/docs/getting-started.md

 ## Securing Your Router

 Your current Internet Service Provider has configured your Router, Network Switch (in Corporate and Retail Environments offered by technology giants like [Cisco](https://www.cisco.com/c/en/us/about.html "Cisco"), [IBM](https://www.ibm.com/ibm/history/ibm100/us/en/icons/ "Computing-Tabulating-Recording Company or International Business Machines (IBM)"), [Dell](https://corporate.delltechnologies.com/en-us/newsroom.htm#/filter-on/Country:en-us "Newsroom | Dell Technologies")) with the latest firmware which in my case (AS55836) auto upgrades itself to bridge the gap of security breach over wired or wireless connections.
 In my case, I prefer **Internet Infrastructure in Mumbai, INDIA - Jio Giga Fiber Router offered by Reliance Jio Infocomm Limited** (AS55836) registered with **Asia-Pacific Network Information Center**.
 To further customize your networking experience - Login to your ISP Provided Network Router by entering 192.168.29.1 without https:// or https:// - Enter Default username - admin / Password - Provided to you at the bottom of your router / Contact your System Administrator.
 Once logged in Navigate to **Web Management** and **Block LMUI from WiFi** (You need a Desktop PC to connect via the above Router IP - **Enabling this option will disable access via Laptop over WiFi or Mobile device over WiFi Connected Network**).

 A small step to secure router, a secure IP and safe haven for your privacy that matters you may use 1.1.1.1 DNS or Domain Name Servers.
 Configure your Router as follows - Login to your **Router offered by Reliance Jio Infocomm Limited** (AS55836) registered with **Asia-Pacific Network Information Center as mentioned above as you might have been logged out due to inactivity of 03 minutes.
-Navigate to SECURITY (on the left navigation corner of your router dashboard) - Select FIREWALL -** IPv4 Firewall Rules and Add the following configuration - [**1.1.1.1 DNS**](https://1.1.1.1/dns/ "1.1.1.1 DNS - Privacy First: Guaranteed") / [**DNS Performance Analytics and Comparison**](https://www.dnsperf.com/#!dns-resolvers "DNS Performance Analytics and Comparison")
+Navigate to SECURITY (on the left navigation corner of your router dashboard) - Select FIREWALL -** IPv4 Firewall Rules and Add the following configuration - [**1.1.1.1 DNS**](https://1.1.1.1/dns/ "1.1.1.1 DNS - Privacy First: Guaranteed") / [**DNS Performance Analytics and Comparison **](https://www.dnsperf.com/#!dns-resolvers "DNS Performance Analytics and Comparison")

+**Note:** Make sure to **NOT change the WAN Policy in the Router** Backend.
+The following configuration is only intended for **implementing a Firewall Policy** as opposed to changing using this service as a **VPN to override Firewall Rules** set by your Systems Administrator.

 **Path as follows:** Security » Firewall » IPv4 Firewall Rules + Add new

 1. **IPv4 Firewall Rules Configuration**

 * Service - **DNS**
 * Action - **Allow Always**
 * Schedule - **No Schedule**
 * Source IP Address - **Any**
 * Destination IP Address - **Single Address**
 * IP Address - **1.1.1.1**

-2. **IPv4 Firewall Rules Configuration**
+1. **IPv4 Firewall Rules Configuration**

 * Service - **DNS**
 * Action - **Allow Always**
 * Schedule - **No Schedule**
 * Source IP Address - **Any**
 * Destination IP Address - **Single Address**
 * IP Address - **1.0.0.1**

 1. **Security » Firewall » IPv6 Firewall Rules**

-**Path as follows:__ IPv6 Firewall Rules Configuration ***Inbound**
+\**Path as follows:__ IPv6 Firewall Rules Configuration ***Inbound**

 * Rule Type - **Inbound**
 * Service - **DNS**